 Working out what size you should get with your boiler installation

-While you should consult with your engineer with a decision like this and trust their advice, there are a few important considerations with this choice.
+While you should consult with your engineer with a decision like this and trust their advice, there are a few important considerations with this choice of Boiler Installation.

 What space do you have?

 If you’re struggling for space in your property, a combi boiler can be a great choice.
-The reason for this is that they don’t require a hot water cylinder.
+The reason for this is that they don’t require a hot water cylinder, You could also think about moving your Boiler Installation to the loft?

 How much water do you use?